 - Violence against women and their children is wrong.
 It is a fundamental breach of human rights and is not inevitable.
 It can be stopped;

 - To acknowledge that safety and security for women and their children experiencing or escaping domestic violence and/or family violence is paramount;

-- QDVSN supports and commits to the values of the National Plan to Reduce Violence Against Women and their Children;
+- QDVSN supports the actions and outcomes of the National Plan to End Violence Against Women and Children 2022-2032;

 - QDVSN recognises and acknowledges that each member has particular expertise, experience and responsibility in responding to the needs of individuals and families;

 - QDVSN is committed to developing, implementing and maintaining coordinated, collaborative member responses that focus on access, equity, inclusiveness, co-operation and mutual respect; and promote an understanding and supportive environment which embraces the principles of self-determination.